kessotolo/ConversationalCommerce/README.md

   - Copy functionality for links and captions
   - Customizable QR code generation
   - Complete error handling
+  - Optimized for Vercel deployment with compatible lucide-react icons
+  - TypeScript-compatible with proper type checking
+  - Responsive design for mobile and desktop views

 ### May 2025: Next.js and Material UI v7 Compatibility
 - **Material UI v7 Integration**: Updated components to use the latest Material UI v7 API